naasking/CIL/README.md

 CIL.Expressions should currently decompile any CIL that doesn't use:

  * unverifiable or odd instructions: jmp, arglist, prefix*
- * address instructions, ie. ldarga, ldelema, ldflda, ldloca, ldobj, localloc, refanyval, cpblk, cpobj, initblk, initobj, stind, etc.
+ * address instructions, ie. ldarga, ldelema, ldflda, ldloca, ldobj, localloc, refanyval, cpblk, cpobj, initblk, initobj, etc.
- * branching and exception handling instructions: temporary limitation until I fill this out.
+ * exception handling instructions: temporary limitation until I fill this out.

 Please do let me know if you find some mistaken in the translation or some undocumented limitation.